Mrsalmen/mastering_git/readme.md

-## heyyo everyone , welcom to by git guide !
+## welcome to Git!
 yo , johny here !
-## welcome to Git!
 -this adding from ' dev-adrian '
 I'm adding this from , 'feature-branch'